Louisiana Sports Betting

 Where Does Louisiana State Stand on Daily Fantasy Sports Betting?

-There is much good betting news coming out from Louisiana right now, and daily fantasy sports is one of them.
+There is much good betting news coming out of Louisiana right now, and daily fantasy sports is one of them.
 For starters, the state’s parishes voted in favor of the legalization of the activity back in 2018, paving the way for brands such as DraftKings and FanDuel.

 Stakeholders have three-year licenses, and the annual fee will be calculated based on gross gaming revenue (GGR) generated over the period.
 Another noteworthy thing about this legalization framework is how long it specifically took Louisiana to introduce DFS after passing a law successfully back in 2018.